Murder of Asunta Basterra: Verdict

 In the report of Asunta's disappearance, Rosario declares that she left her at home, but a few hours after the investigation she adds one more detail: when leaving in her Mercedes-Benz towards the farm, she had stopped in a double line in front of the doorway of her house to get a bag to store the swimsuits she was going to pick up from Teo, at the country house.
 In her final statement, a few days later, she acknowledges that she stopped in double line, went up to get a bag and Asunta came down with it.
 For two months, before the contribution of the testimony of the classmate, the agents of the investigation and the examining judge assumed that Rosario had stopped in double line to pick up the girl.
-They also assumed that Alfonso Basterra had helped Rosario Porto to take the girl down, because she was drugged."When you got down (moved down, "bajó") your daughter into the car, who helped her into the car?
-Because your daughter was so drugged that it was impossible for her to get up on her own feet."
+They also assumed that Alfonso Basterra had helped Rosario Porto to take the girl down, because she was drugged."When you took your daughter down to the car, who helped her into the car?
+Because your daughter was so drugged that it would have been impossible for her to get in on her own."
 Examining magistrate, José Antonio Vázquez Taín.The formulation of the question indicates his belief that the girl did not walk down the street.
+However, he describes the witness, who changes everything and whose testimony was contradicted by the timestamps on a ticket and a camera, as "totally credible."

 In the conversations recorded during their detention in the prison cells, the mother asks Alfonso twice if he left the house the afternoon of Asunta's disappearance, which indicates that they did not meet in the street because the question would not make sense if she had seen him.
 These conversations were not used in the trial because they were considered illegal recordings.Rosario: Let me ask you something, Alfonso, you didn't go out in the whole afternoon?

 Alfonso: No, not at all, don't worry.

 Rosario: You're sure, right, Alfonso?

 Alfonso: I give you my word of honor, baby.
 I give you my word of honor, Charo, that I didn't go out.